 - Add a wireless access point to your network.

 Note: Getting an additional wireless router is not on that list.
 You do not need two routers.
-If you have a router that you want to keep, you can simply add a wireless access point.
+If you have a router you want to keep, you can simply add a wireless access point.

 Dealing with network growth